-I have been working with brands like Cisco, Micron, Shell, Microsoft, Danone and TEDx and have delivered work across the APAC region.
-Each delivery helps to sharpen my content.
+I have been working with brands like Cisco, Micron, Shell, Microsoft, Danone, TEDx and have delivered globally.
+Each delivery helps sharpen my content.

-Some of the recent developments in our workshops have been the Post-Mobile Learning Triggers in which each week, for 12 weeks, you receive an under 60 secs video that reinforces what you have learnt in the workshop and also triggers your desire to practice what you have learnt.
+Some of the recent developments in our workshops have been the Post Mobile Learning Triggers in which each week, for 12 weeks you receive an under 60 Secs video that reinforces what you have learnt in the workshop and also triggers your desire to practice what you have learnt.

-Our learning experience is designed on Scenario-based Learning (SBL) and uses interactive scenarios to support active learning strategies such as problem-based or case-based learning.
+Our learning experience is designed on Scenario-based learning (SBL) and uses interactive scenarios to support active learning strategies such as problem-based or case-based learning.

 It normally involves participants working their way through a storyline, usually based around an ill-structured or complex problem, which they are required to solve.
-In the process, participants must apply their story knowledge.
+In the process participants must apply their story knowledge.

-inally, this workshop is our attempt to make you a professional whose messages stick.
+Finally, this workshop is our attempt to make you a professional whose messages stick.